+- 1 Power on the computer. - 2 As the computer boots, press the F12 key when the Dell logo is displayed. - 3 In the boot menu screen, use Up/Down arrow key to select the Diagnostics option and then press Enter.

+(i) NOTE: The Enhanced Pre-boot System Assessment window displays, listing all devices detected in the computer.
+The diagnostics starts running the tests on all the detected devices.

-- 1 Power-on the computer. - 2 As the computer boots, press the F12 key as the Dell logo appears. - On the boot menu screen, select the Diagnostics option.
-The Enhanced Pre-boot System Assessment window is displayed. - 4 Click the arrow key at the bottom left corner.
-Diagnostics front page is displayed. - 5 Press the arrow in the lower-right corner to go to the page listing.
-The items detected are listed. - 6 To run a diagnostic test on a specific device, press Esc and click Yes to stop the diagnostic test. - 7 Select the device from the left pane and click Run Tests. - 8 If there are any issues, error codes are displayed.
-Note the error code and validation number and contact Dell.
+- 4 Press the arrow in the lower-right corner to go to the page listing.
+The detected items are listed and tested. - 5 To run a diagnostic test on a specific device, press Esc and click Yes to stop the diagnostic test. - 6 Select the device from the left pane and click Run Tests. - 7 If there are any issues, error codes are displayed.
+Note the error code and contact Dell. or - 8 Shut down the computer. - 9 Press and hold the Fn key, while pressing the power button, and then release both. - 10 Repeat steps 3-7 above.